aspose-barcode/Aspose.BarCode-API-References/english/java/com.aspose.barcode.barcoderecognition/maxicodeextendedparameters/_index.md

 ```

-Returns a value indicating whether this instance is equal to a specified  value.
+Returns a value indicating whether this instance is equal to a specified MaxiCodeExtendedParameters value.

 **Parameters:**
 | Parameter | Type | Description |